-Violations will be penalized by fines of one million won for a first offense, worth $884 in U.S. dollars.
+Violations are to be penalized by fines of one million won for a first offense, worth $884 in U.S. dollars.
 The fines may triple for multiple offenses.

-Also on March 20, 2019, the South Korean Ministry of Agriculture, Food, & Rural Affairs introduced new regulations which “will require owners of dog breeds known for aggressiveness to receive mandatory education on how to properly raise such pets,” Kang Yoon-seung wrote.
+Also on March 20, 2019, the South Korean Ministry of Agriculture, Food, & Rural Affairs introduced the new regulations, now being publicized, which “require owners of dog breeds known for aggressiveness to receive mandatory education on how to properly raise such pets,” Kang Yoon-seung wrote.

 Owners of “fierce dogs” must educate themselves

-“The ministry categorizes Tosa, American Pit Bull Terrier, American Staffordshire Terrier, Staffordshire Bull Terrier, Rottweiler, and other related mixed breeds as being fierce dogs,” Kang Yoon-seung continued.
+“The ministry categorizes Tosa, American Pit Bull Terrier, American Staffordshire Terrier, Staffordshire Bull Terrier, Rottweiler, and other related mixed breeds as being fierce dogs,” Kang Yoon-seung elaborated.

 “Owners of such dogs need to complete education programs for three hours every year, which can be carried out online.
 The program will center on understanding the nature of fierce dogs, and ways to train them to behave.”

-“Those abandoning fierce dogs can be fined up to 20 million won or sentenced to up to two years in prison, the ministry added,” Kang Yoon-seung said.
-“This punishment is more severe than the three-million won fine currently imposed on people who abandon regular dogs.
+“Those abandoning fierce dogs can be fined up to 20 million won [$16,200 U.S.] or sentenced to up to two years in prison, the ministry added,” Kang Yoon-seung said.
+“This punishment is more severe than the three-million won [$2,400 U.S.] fine currently imposed on people who abandon regular dogs.

 Three years if off-leash dog kills someone